ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/typeclasses.md

 ### Custom reader

-Getting values follow the same principle using `getAs(String)` method.
+Getting values follows the same principle using `getAs(String)` method.
 This method is parametrized with a type that can be transformed into a `BSONValue` using a `BSONReader` instance that is implicitly available in the scope (again, the default readers are already imported if you imported `reactivemongo.bson._`.)
 If the value could not be found, or if the reader could not deserialize it (often because the type did not match), `None` will be returned.

 {% highlight scala %}
 import reactivemongo.bson.BSONString